 Yale University Library supports the transition to a more open publishing landscape by negotiating transformative agreements and publisher memberships that reduce or remove cost barriers to authors who wish to publish open access.
 We were an early adopter of PLOS's institutional membership program, in which library funding eliminates APC charges for Yale authors.
 Read more about how the library supports and promotes openness here: https://guides.library.yale.edu/openaccess/support.

 Many universities are also re-evaluating their contracts with commercial publishers through an open access lens and ending relationships with those who are unwilling to support open access publishing while making the costs sustainable for institutions.

 The University of California led this effort in the U.S. in 2018 by cancelling their subscription to materials on Elsevier’s ScienceDirect platform when they could not reach an agreement with the publisher that would both promote open access and cap institutional costs.
-In the past year, several more universities have followed suit, most recently MIT, announcing plans to let their subscriptions to ScienceDirect lapse based on Elsevier’s unwillingness to negotiate deals that benefit institutions as much as they financially benefit Elsevier.
+In 2021, however, UC announced that they had negotiated a new deal with Elsevier that met both university and publisher goals.